 Of course, genetic factors may also cause later alcohol related problems.

 Are early puberty and early drinking related?
 It appears they are.
 Thus, early puberty may be a cause.
-That is, one of those that causes both of early drinking and also of later drinking-related problems.
+That is, one of those that causes both early drinking and also later drinking related problems.